Chapter 9

 “Hello.”
 Asher said, as soon as he’d swiped up the green button on his ringing phone.

-Asher walked into the bedroom and fell onto the bed, while Liam turned to him with a bothered expression, asking him to get up and keep searching.
+Asher walked into the bedroom and fell onto the bed, while Liam turned to him with a bothered expression, asking him to get up to avoid messing up the bed.

 “Yes, this is Asher Jackson.
 I had called for an interview about Rebecca’s case.”